These pages provide general information about the taxi and private hire licensing functions and related issues.

 How do I make an application?

-The links on the left of this page will take you to pages for each individual licence type, including a selection of application forms.
+The links on the left will take you to pages for each individual licence type, including a selection of application forms.

 If you wish to complain about a hackney carriage (taxi), private hire vehicle, driver or operator licensed by the city council, please read the guidance document and use either of the forms in the related documents links at the bottom of this page.
 Please note that, if your complaint relates to a road traffic infringement, such as alleged "road rage", your complaint must be made to Hampshire Constabulary in the first instance.